 Throughout their lives, the Themersons stayed in touch with the intellectual life of Poland and of France.
 In 1961 they were awarded residencies at the Karolyi Foundation in Vence, France.

 Between 1963-68 Franciszka taught at Wimbledon School of Art and Bath Academy of Art.

 In 1951 she was elected a member of the Society of Industrial Artists and Designers and in 1960, became a Fellow.
 In 1959 Franciszka was elected to the L’ordre de la Grande Gidouille du Collège de Pataphysique.
 In 1966 she was awarded Gold Medal at the First International Triennial of Theatre Design in Yugoslavia.
-In 1976 she was elected honorary member of the Union internationale de la Marionnette.
+In 1976 she was elected an honorary member of the Union Internationale de la Marionnette.

 There are four books devoted to Franciszka’s drawings.
 Her works are also to be found in numerous international art magazines.
 She has participated in many exhibitions internationally and her works are in many public and private collections.